 Meadowsweet is also used as a diuretic for conditions of the urinary tract, and can help overweight people and those suffering from bloating due to water retention.
 It may also help gout.

 Salicylates are included in many skin preparations to treat warts, due to their abilities to help slough skin epidermis cells more easily, to open clogged pores, neutralise bacteria, prevent pores clogging up again, and aiding new cellular growth.

 ‘Wintergreen’ (Gualtheria procumbens) is another plant with high concentrations of salicylates.
 Wintergreen is often recommended more highly as a topically applied ointment than meadowsweet by many qualified medical herbalists.
 It may well be that the product referred to was commercial ‘wintergreen oil’.
 This is now extracted from the distilled sap of the silver birch, which similarly contains high concentrations of salycilates.
 Birch trees now reportedly produce almost 90% of commercial ‘Wintergreen oil’.

 As food, I will eat the very young leaves in salads during spring, regularly enjoying an-on-the-move ‘tapas’ in wet woodlands of wild garlic leaves, bittercress and young meadowsweet leaves.
 The leaves can quickly get tough and excessively astringent, so are at their prime as salad for me, as baby leaves.

-When the summer is about to begin, and if you are lucky, or a dedicated forager, you will be able to find the last of the elderflowers with the first of the meadowsweet flowers and make a delightful ‘champagne’ drink with them.
+If you are lucky, or a dedicated forager, you will be able to pick the last of the elderflowers when foraging meadowsweet in summer.
+As elder fades away, the first of the meadowsweet flowers can make a delightful ‘champagne’ drink.
 North facing and higher sites will prove fruitful here, as my discussion on where to forage, suggested.